Insolvency gravy train to hit buffers?

-It’s common knowledge in small business circles that the world of insolvency has become an unregulated free-for-all where it no longer seems to matter in whose hands property or assets end up.
+It’s becoming increasingly apparent that the world of insolvency has become an unregulated free-for-all where it no longer seems to matter in whose hands property or assets end up.

 Even supposedly reputable accountancy firms such as Deloitte, Ernst & Young, KPMG and PwC have been known to ’stitch-up’ insolvencies to suit narrow interests — including their own and those of favoured bankers and business partners.

-They’re also wondering why the Highland resort’s former part-owners, and current owners, Donald Macdonald’s Macdonald Hotels, have been able to wash their hands of AHR’s massive debts and continue to trade as though nothing much had changed.
+They’re also wondering why the resort’s former part-owners, who became its sole owners following the pre-pack — Donald Macdonald’s Macdonald Hotels — were able to wash their hands of AHR’s massive debts and continue to trade as though nothing had changed.

 To me, something stinks about this deal.
-When challenged on the matter in July, Cartwright cited Statement of Insolvency Practice 16, which became effective in January 2009, and assured me that everything that happened in the AHR pre-pack abided by those rules.
+When challenged on the matter in July, Cartwright cited Statement of Insolvency Practice 16, which took effect in January 2009, and assured me that everything that happened in the AHR pre-pack abided by those rules.

-However one wonders if this cosy pre-pack really met with the principle of clause seven, which states: “When considering the manner of disposal of the business or assets … the administrator must perform his functions in the interests of the company’s creditors as a whole.”?
+However one does wonder if this cosy pre-pack really met with the principle of clause seven, which states: “When considering the manner of disposal of the business or assets … the administrator must perform his functions in the interests of the company’s creditors as a whole.”

-There are countless examples where receiverships and liquidations are imposed by banks or others without the appropriate Court orders and no proper official documentation in place.
-These include the FSA’s highly dubious December 2003 liquidation of the bent accountancy firm Dobb White & Co and in the infamous 1988 receivership of Barry Chapman’s JS Bass Group of companies.
+There are examples where administrations, receiverships and liquidations are imposed by banks or others without the appropriate Court orders in place.
+These include the FSA’s December 2003 liquidation of the accountancy firm Dobb White & Co and the 1988 receivership of Barry Chapman’s JS Bass Group of companies.

-The professional services firms that were tasked with closing down the 50 or so companies destroyed in the notorious Bank of Scotland Reading fraud — including KPMG, PwC, Vantis, MCR (formerly known as Menzies Corporate Restructuring) and Hurst Morrison Thomson (HMT) — also appear to have mishandled these insolvencies.
+The professional services firms that were tasked with closing down the 50 or so companies destroyed in the notorious Bank of Scotland Reading scandal (an alleged fraud that cost the bank an estimated £1bn) also seem to have much to answer for.
+The firms concerned, which include KPMG, PwC, Vantis, MCR (formerly Menzies Corporate Restructuring) and Hurst Morrison Thomson (HMT), would appear to have mishandled these insolvencies.

 There’s also the curious case of Ury Estate in Aberdeenshire.
 This 1,500 acre estate near Stonehaven was acquired by Jonathan Milne’s FM Developments, with loans from Bank of Scotland, in 2001.
 FM planned to build a Jack Nicklaus-designed golf course, an upmarket hotel and over 200 houses on the site.
 But FM went bust in February 2009.

 Administrator Fraser Gray of Zolfo Cooper then sought to sell the estate, appointing Savills as selling agents.
-But this turned out to be a bit of a farce / charade, since FM had sneakily granted “an agricultural tenancy” and a “right to buy” to Jonathan Milne’s co-director and first-cousin-once-removed John I Forbes, with the blessing of BoS, in 2003.
-Zolfo claims it is seeking evidence of the existence of the ‘right to buy’ and ‘agricultural tenancy’, but observers suspect a disposal of the estate at a firesale price to Mr Forbes may follow.
+But this turned out to be a bit of a farce / charade, since FM Developments had granted “an agricultural tenancy” and a “right to buy” to Jonathan Milne’s co-director and first-cousin-once-removed John I Forbes, with the blessing of Bank of Scotland, in 2003.
+Zolfo claims it is seeking evidence of the existence of the ‘right to buy’ and ‘agricultural tenancy’, but some observers suspect a disposal of the estate at a firesale price to Mr Forbes will follow.

-In such instances the people who lost out were the general public (in that they part-own the banks, which remain surprisingly willing to accept less than they should for distressed assets so long as the offers are made by businessmen they “favour”), HMRC, other small creditors — and notions of truth and justice.
+In instances such as these, the people who are getting shafted include the public (in that they part-own the banks concerned, which readily accept low-ball bids for distressed assets, as long as these come from businessmen they “favour”), HM Revenue and Customs, other small creditors — as well as notions such as truth and justice.

-Given this background, today’s announcement that the Office of Fair Trading is launching a “market study” into corporate insolvency is long overdue.
-Cynics may talk of shutting stable-doors after horses have bolted but I say better late than never.
+Given this background, today’s announcement that the Office of Fair Trading is launching a “market study” into corporate insolvency is also to be welcomed.
+Cynics may talk of shutting the stable-door after horses have bolted, but I say better late than never.

 The ‘market study’ will examine the structure of the market, how insolvency practitioners are appointed and aspects of the market that “may result in harm”, such as higher fees or lower recovery rates for certain classes of creditors.